grzegorzmazur/yacas/docs/reference_manual/io.rst

    :param expression: expression to be evaluated in verbose mode

-   :function:`V` will evaluate the expression in verbose mode.
+   :func:`V` will evaluate the expression in verbose mode.
 Various parts of yacas can show extra information about the work done while doing a calculation when using :func:`V`.
 In verbose mode, :func:`InVerboseMode` will return :data:`True`, otherwise  it will return :data:`False`.